HaQadosch/Dev-Notes/Pages/Test.md

+# Approach

-# Test should be thought of as an optimisation problem
+## Test should be thought of as an optimisation problem

 It's about maximising value (confidence in the app working) and minimising cost (time spent maintaining and running tests).